vijaykumarnadar/IoT-Weather/README.md

 -   Even though the project is built to increase the accuracy of the existing system, the sensor available in the market is less accurate than expected which in result leads to fails its main purpose.
 -   While planning the project, I planned to include a mode in which the server averages the data value based on location for error correction.
 But upon implementing this feature, I realized that it needed some third-party APIs to translate the coordinates to geographic regions.

-Add TipAsk QuestionCommentDownload

-Step 10: Further Improvements That Can Be Made to This Project.
+Further Improvements That Can Be Made to This Project.
 ---------------------------------------------------------------

 -   The accuracy of the module can be further improved by specially tailoring the sensors for the specific purpose instead of using the generic module that is available in the market.